 New European Union directive replacing the First Payment Services Directive (PSD2) is a new European Union regulation which regulates payment services in Europe.
-The new security requirements will impact online businesses accepting card payments.
-While becoming compulsory in September 2019, payment service providers like card issuers will start implementing come April 2019.
+Part of PSD2 includes new security requirements will impact online businesses accepting card payments.
+Currently, PDS2 regulation will be enforced in the UK, regardless of the outcome of Brexit.

-The PSD2 text introduces strict security requirements for the initiation of electronic payments in order to reduce the risk of fraud.
+PSD2 introduces strict security requirements for the initiation of electronic payments in order to reduce the risk of fraud.
 These requirements include strong customer authentication, which is an authentication process that validates the identity of the user of a payment service or a payment transaction, which will be compulsory in the EEA on the 14 September 2019, and will start being enforced this year.
 Most payments will need at least 2 forms of authentication – or form factors* – to process a payment from institutions (banks) that issue credit and debit cards.
 SCA enforcement will not be enforced in the UK until March 2021, and there is also an enforcement delay in some other countries.
 However, as it phases in payments from customers outside the UK may be affected.
 So, you’ll need to make sure your systems are up to date.

 Knowledge: Something you know such as a password.

-Possession: Something you have such as a one-time code generated by a security token or access through a trusted device, such as a SMS or text message.
+Possession: Something you have such as a one-time code generated by a security token or access through a trusted device, such as an SMS.